2002 Placentia train collision: Emergency response and aftermath

-The Orange County Fire Authority was the first emergency response agency on scene, arriving within 3 minutes of the initial call-out.
+The Orange County Fire Authority was the first emergency response agency on scene, arriving within three minutes of the initial call-out.
 Somewhat coincidentally, the Orange County Fire Authority was scheduled to participate in a large-scale joint mass-casualty training drill with the Brea Fire Department the morning of the incident.
-Both departments were preparing for the drill when then received a call-out to the scene of the accident and subsequently diverted their resources.
+Both departments were preparing for the drill when they received a call-out to the scene of the crash and subsequently diverted their resources.

 The evacuation was largely uneventful.
 The collision damaged the aft stairwell of the leading passenger car that connected the upper and lower levels, thus momentarily slowing the evacuation of passengers from on the upper deck.
 Passengers were easily able to remove an emergency window exit and climb out and down a ladder to safety.

 Several passengers reported that the engineers' warning as he ran through the train had allowed them to assume positions that they believed prevented them from sustaining more serious injuries.

 When emergency responders reached the upper deck, they found two severely-wounded passengers lying in the aisle.
 Emergency medical care was performed on both passengers at the scene, but unfortunately to no avail.
 The two fatalities were later reported by the Los Angeles Times to be Robert Kube, 59, of Moreno Valley and Larry Sorenson, 48, of Pedley.
 Both men were found to have been sitting next to each other at a workstation table facing the direction of travel, and both sustained blunt force trauma.
 Investigators believed these injuries may have been suffered from striking the table, which was attached to the floor.

 A third passenger who had sustained minor injuries in the crash subsequently died a few months later.
 The National Transportation Safety Board (NTSB) report concluded that her cause of death was unrelated to the injuries she suffered in the collision.

 The damage to all railroad equipment was relatively minor, and all equipment involved was repaired and returned to service.
 Nonetheless, the NTSB investigation estimated the cost of damage to be around US$4,630,000.

 Investigation

-Investigators determined the probable cause of the accident to have been the inattentiveness of the crew of Burlington Northern Santa Fe Train #5340 to the operation of their train, causing their failure to heed the "approach" signal 2 miles before the crash.
+Investigators determined the probable cause of the crash to have been the inattentiveness of the crew of Burlington Northern Santa Fe Train #5340 to the operation of their train, causing their failure to heed the "approach" signal two miles before the crash.
 Both men were found to have used their mobile phones during the trip, and at the time they passed the "approach" signal were deep in a discussion regarding their shared previous employment at the same oil refinery.

 The lack of positive train control on the Burlington Northern Santa Fe's San Bernardino Subdivision was also listed as a contributing factor.

-In Popular Culture
+In popular culture

 It was featured in the American docudrama television series Critical Rescue as the disaster of the third episode, "Fateful Journey".